solidfire/solidfire-cli/README.md

 Installing SolidFire CLI Tools
 ----------

-If you are on a mac, you will have to set up a virtual environment first because the native mac python does not support setuptools.
+Note: If you are on a Linux OS, you will have to set up a virtual environment first because the native linux python does not support setuptools.
 To create a virtualenvironment, run

     pip install virtualenv
     virtualenv pythoncli
     source pythoncli/bin/activate # This activates the virtual environment.

-Next, irrespective of your OS there are a few ways you can install the tool: from source or from pypi, using easy_install or using pip.
+**Installation Steps**

 To install from pypi using pip, execute the following command:

     pip install solidfire-cli

+-- or --

 To install from source using easy_install, navigate to solidfirecli*.tar.gz file (where the * stands for the version), and run